godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/read-file.md

 # read_file

 The `read_file` tool examines the contents of files in a project.
-It allows Roo to understand code, configuration files, and documentation to provide better assistance.
+It allows Saarthi to understand code, configuration files, and documentation to provide better assistance.

 :::info Multi-File Support
-When the [Concurrent File Reads](/features/experimental/concurrent-file-reads) experimental feature is enabled, this tool can read multiple files simultaneously using an enhanced XML parameter format.
+When the [Concurrent File Reads](../../features/experimental/concurrent-file-reads) experimental feature is enabled, this tool can read multiple files simultaneously using an enhanced XML parameter format.
 This significantly improves efficiency for tasks requiring analysis of multiple related files.
 :::

 ## Parameters